-The Montana Department of Transportation (MDT) is developing a feasibility study of the Ninepipe segment of US Highway 93 (US 93) from Gunlock Road (Reference Post [RP] 40.0) to Brooke Lane (RP 44.5).
-The study will be a collaborative process with MDT, the Federal Highway Administration (FHWA), Confederated Salish and Kootenai Tribes (CSKT), resource agencies, and the public.
+The Montana Department of Transportation (MDT) developed a feasibility study of the Ninepipe segment of US Highway 93 (US 93) from Gunlock Road (Reference Post [RP] 40.0) to Brooke Lane (RP 44.5).
+The study was a collaborative process with MDT, the Federal Highway Administration (FHWA), Confederated Salish and Kootenai Tribes (CSKT), resource agencies, and the public.

 Study Purpose and Process

-Before nominating a project in the Ninepipe segment, MDT is first evaluating traffic and safety conditions, land ownership and corridor right-of-way, wetland areas, wildlife presence and movements, cultural influences, and soil and groundwater conditions to determine if the preferred alternative from the 2008 SEIS is viable in terms of impacts, construction costs, and feasibility considerations.
-Findings from this study will assist MDT in project development decisions and will support a future environmental re-evaluation of the Ninepipe segment, should a project be advanced from this study.
+Before nominating a project in the Ninepipe segment, MDT first evaluated traffic and safety conditions, land ownership and corridor right-of-way, wetland areas, wildlife presence and movements, cultural influences, and soil and groundwater conditions to determine if the preferred alternative from the 2008 SEIS was viable in terms of impacts, construction costs, and feasibility considerations.
+Findings from this study are intended to assist MDT in project development decisions and will support a future environmental re-evaluation of the Ninepipe segment, should a project be advanced from this study.

 Click to view a larger image.